Kuala Lumpur skyline in 2026

 Housing

-Lease agreements, "Stamping" at the tax office, and security deposits.
+Tenancy agreements, "Stamping" at the tax office and security deposits.
 Understand your rights as a tenant.

 Learn more →

 Opening a local account requires specific documents.
-The Malaysian Ringgit (MYR) is your new daily currency.
+The Malaysian Ringgit (MYR) is your new everyday currency.

 Banking guide →